Reports on the Education of the Lower Orders: Funding the construction of school-houses

 The only success was the third recommendation from the committee, for parliament to fund the construction of school-houses.
-Even this recommendation had to wait over a decade until after Earl Grey's Whig government had replaced the Tory administration, helpfully a complement of the committee became ministers in the new government including Brougham himself who had become the Lord Chancellor.
-Despite the Whig majority, debates in parliament including a proposed resolution for National Education by John Roebuck evidenced the previous religious, tax & minarchy arguments still continued to oppose any progress in education.
+Even this recommendation had to wait over a decade until after Earl Grey's Whig government had replaced the Tory administration; helpfully, a complement of the committee became ministers in the new government, including Brougham himself, who had become the Lord Chancellor.
+Despite the Whig majority, debates in parliament including a proposed resolution for National Education by John Roebuck evidenced the previous religious, tax and minarchy arguments still continued to oppose any progress in education.

-The Whig government concluded that any parliamentary assistance for education had to be passed somewhat surreptitiously, so the Chancellor of the Exchequer, Lord Althrop waited until mid-August 1833, a fortnight before the summer recess when few parliamentarians remained in the Commons.
-At 2am in the early hours of Friday 16 August 1833 at the very end of the Supply and Miscellaneous Estimates committee session and without any written notice to the committee, he sprung a surprise verbal resolution, proposing an annual grant of £20,000 for the construction of school-houses in accordance with the recommendations of the education committee fifteen years prior!
-Despite protests for a proper parliamentary debate with formal notice, and at a sensible time within a full house of commons, it was passed.
+The Whig government concluded that any parliamentary assistance for education had to be passed somewhat surreptitiously, so the Chancellor of the Exchequer, Lord Althrop waited until mid-August 1833, a fortnight before the summer recess, when few parliamentarians remained in the Commons.
+At 2 am in the early hours of Friday 16 August 1833, at the very end of the Supply and Miscellaneous Estimates committee session and without any written notice to the committee, he sprung a surprise verbal resolution, proposing an annual grant of £20,000 for the construction of school-houses in accordance with the recommendations of the education committee fifteen years prior!
+Despite protests for a proper parliamentary debate with formal notice, and at a sensible time within a full House of Commons, it was passed.
 The very next day, which was a Saturday, the supply of the grant was debated and passed with other finance measures in a sparse parliament by 50 votes for and 26 votes against (only 76 MPs out of a possible 658 were present).

-Although the amount of the annual grant was small for its purpose, many historians have considered this a significant watershed moment in the history of education as state promotion of education had now started across the whole of the United Kingdom and would only expand with time.
-At the same time, as this had not been achieved through primary legislation by a dedicated act of parliament, so the government civil service needed to manage the educational monies had to be set-up later through secondary legislation in the form of the Privy council.
-This became an unsatisfactory state of affairs as education was then overseen by the privy council rather than a cabinet minister with authority divested from parliament.
+Although the amount of the annual grant was small for its purpose, many historians have considered this a significant watershed moment in the history of education, as state promotion of education had now started across the whole of the United Kingdom and would expand with time.
+At the same time, as this had not been achieved through primary legislation by a dedicated act of parliament, the government civil service needed to manage the educational monies to be set up later through secondary legislation by the Privy Council.
+This was unsatisfactory, as education was then overseen by the Privy Council rather than by a cabinet minister with authority divested from parliament.
 Despite the substantial expansion in the education budget and powers of the authority, this state of affairs was to persist until the 20th century.